dotnet/docs-aspire/docs/get-started/aspire-overview.md

 .NET Aspire orchestration assists with the following concerns:

 - **App composition**: Specify the .NET projects, containers, executables, and cloud resources that make up the application.
-- **Service discovery and connection string management**: The app host manages injecting the right connection strings or newtork configurations and service discovery information to simplify the developer experience.
+- **Service discovery and connection string management**: The app host manages injecting the right connection strings or network configurations and service discovery information to simplify the developer experience.

 For example, using .NET Aspire, the following code creates a local Redis container resource and configures the appropriate connection string in the `"frontend"` project with only two helper method calls: